ihandrian/PiRobot-V.1/README.md

 ## Key Improvements Implemented

-I've made all the improvements from [PiRobot V.0](https://github.com/ihandrian/PiRobot-V.0) with addition:
+I've made all the improvements from [PiRobot V.0](https://github.com/ihandrian/PiRobot-V.0) with an additions:

 ### 1. Person Detection and Following